FTSE 100 hits fresh 1-1/2 year high in upbeat start to the year | Business

 - United Kingdom

-British retailers gained 2.4%, tracking global sentiment, even though footfall in shops in the days after Christmas was 24.5% lower than the same week in 2019, Springboard analysts said.
-Focus will be on key consumer credit, mortgage and manufacturing data later in the day.
+British retailers gained 1.9%, tracking global sentiment, even though footfall in shops in the days after Christmas was 24.5% lower than the same week in 2019, Springboard analysts said.
+British manufacturing grew slightly more quickly than originally thought in December and pandemic-related supply chain problems eased a bit, taking some of the heat out of rising input prices, a survey showed on Tuesday.

-Amigo Holdings fell 3.1% after the subprime lender said it had redeemed early 184.1 million pounds ($247.89 million) worth of senior notes due in 2024, as part of a new rescue plan laid out last month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)